 What is an aggregated event?

 In this article, we've learned about Aggregations and how to build aggregations.

-To use these data points in the model, we want to know what is the optimal value of an aggregation.
+To use these data points in a model, we want to know what is the optimal value of an aggregation.

 Let's take an example: your common sense would tell you that the more a user logs into your app, the more it is likely to convert.
 But in reality, this is not a linear correlation.
-There is a threshold you will want to find which corresponds to the optimal value of time a user logs in per day/month/quarter which indicates they are more likely to convert.
+There is a threshold you will want to find that corresponds to the optimal value of times a user logs in per day/month/quarter, which indicates if they are more likely to convert.

 - the Aggregation you'll start from: email_number_login_last_30_days.

 Let's say we find the optimal value is 6.

 Hmm wait, where does this 6 come from?
 From a frequency analysis you'll create when building the aggregated events (see next steps)!

 - the Aggregated event you'll use in the model to assign points to: email_number_login_last_30_days >= 6